 - Depress POWER OFF pushbutton on the operator's station. - Open the front door of the control.
-The battery of the memory(printed circuit) board can be seen on the CPU module which is mounted on rear of the front door. - Depress POWER ON pushbutton.
+The battery of the memory(printed circuit) board can be seen on the CPU module which is mounted on rear of the front door. - 3.
+Depress POWER ON pushbutton.
 Where the control is equipped with a door interlock switch, pull it out by hand.
-The power can be turned on, with the door open. - Check to see if ILED on memory board is illuminated.
+The power can be turned on, with the door open. - 4.
+Check to see if 1LED on memory board is illuminated.
 Fig. 8.2.1 shows the arrangement of LED and the battery.
-If illuminated, replace the battery.
+If illuminated, replace the battery "660S" with new one.

-Type JZNC-GBA02
+660S · · · Type: JZNC-GBA02

-5. With the control power turned on, connect the receptacles of the new battery in to the plugs (2CN or 3CN) on memory circuit board, and LED will be turned off See Fig. 8.2.1.
+5. With the control power turned on, connect the receptacles of the new battery in to the plugs (1CN or 2CN) on memory circuit board, and LED will be turned off.
+See Fig. 8.2.1.
 If LED is still illuminated, it is due to the improper insertion of battery connectors, or defective battery.

-IMPORTANT: Two plug stations, 2CN and 3CN are connected together with common leads.
+IMPORTANT: Two plug stations, 1CN and 2CN (or 2CN and 3CN) are connected together with common leads.
 When an old battery is replaced with a new one, connect the new battery first to the plug station not occupied, then remove the receptacles of the old battery.